dotnet/csharplang/proposals/list-patterns.md

 }
 ```

-The same way that a `Type { name: pattern }` *property-pattern* checks that the input has the expected type and isn't null before using that as receiver for the property checks, so can we have the `{ ..., ... }` *list-pattern* initialize a helper and use that as the pseudo-receiver for element accesses.
+The same way that a `Type { name: pattern }` *property-pattern* checks that the input has the expected type and isn't null before using that as receiver for the property checks, so can we have the `{ ..., ... }` *list_pattern* initialize a helper and use that as the pseudo-receiver for element accesses.
 This should allow merging branches of the patterns DAG, thus avoiding creating multiple enumerators.

 ### Additional types